Skip to main content

 Resistance Training Increases muscle mass and metabolic rate.
 Significant improvement.
 Increases lean body mass and reduces fat mass.

 A combination of aerobic and resistance training is often the most effective strategy for increasing SHBG levels.
 This approach provides a comprehensive stimulus for metabolic improvement, addressing the key factors that suppress SHBG production.
-Consistency is paramount; the benefits of exercise on are cumulative and depend on making physical activity a regular part of your life.
+Consistency is paramount; the benefits of exercise on hormonal balance are cumulative and depend on making physical activity a regular part of your life.

 Academic